carmensea/loan_app/README.md

 ### Document

 Document model is used to keep track of every file uploaded to the server, regardless of a successful Box upload.
-This could later be used to logging and upload metrics.
+This could later be used for logging and upload metrics.

 ### User